mmfsh/CS20200-Terminal-Blackjack/README.md

 ## Game Rules (Stated Requirements)

-1. **Standard Deck:** The game uses a standard 52-card deck[cite: 179].
-The cards are shuffled at the beginning of the game[cite: 179].
+1. **Standard Deck:** The game uses a standard 52-card deck.
+The cards are shuffled at the beginning of the game.
-2. **Card Values:** Number cards (2-10) are worth their face value, face cards (J, Q, K) are worth 10, and Aces are worth 1 or 11 (whichever is more advantageous without exceeding 21)[cite: 180].
+2. **Card Values:** Number cards (2-10) are worth their face value, face cards (J, Q, K) are worth 10, and Aces are worth 1 or 11 (whichever is more advantageous without exceeding 21).
-3. **Initial Deal:** The user and the dealer each receive two cards initially[cite: 181].
-The user’s cards are fully visible, but only one of the dealer’s cards is shown to the user[cite: 182].
+3. **Initial Deal:** The user and the dealer each receive two cards initially.
+The user’s cards are fully visible, but only one of the dealer’s cards is shown to the user.
-4. **Player Options:** On their turn, the user can choose to enter `H` to Hit (draw another card) or `S` to Stand (end their turn)[cite: 183].
+4. **Player Options:** On their turn, the user can choose to enter `H` to Hit (draw another card) or `S` to Stand (end their turn).
-5. **Bust Condition:** If the user chooses to hit and their card total exceeds 21, the game system will print a "Bust" message, and the user immediately loses the game[cite: 184].
+5. **Bust Condition:** If the user chooses to hit and their card total exceeds 21, the game system will print a "Bust" message, and the user immediately loses the game.
-6. **Dealer AI Rules:** When the user chooses to stand, it becomes the dealer’s turn[cite: 185].
-The dealer will reveal their hidden card [cite: 185] and must automatically hit if their total is 16 or less, and must stand if their total is 17 or higher[cite: 186].
+6. **Dealer AI Rules:** When the user chooses to stand, it becomes the dealer’s turn.
+The dealer will reveal their hidden card and must automatically hit if their total is 16 or less, and must stand if their total is 17 or higher.
-7. **Win Condition:** If the dealer's total exceeds 21, the dealer busts and the user wins[cite: 187].
-If neither busts, the scores are compared after the dealer stands[cite: 188].
-The one with a total closest to 21 wins[cite: 188].
-If the totals are the same, the game is a tie[cite: 189].
+7. **Win Condition:** If the dealer's total exceeds 21, the dealer busts and the user wins.
+If neither busts, the scores are compared after the dealer stands.
+The one with a total closest to 21 wins.
+If the totals are the same, the game is a tie.

 ---